As a faith-based organization, we’re willing to bet you’ve got some amazing supporters.

 And to start raising funds online, you first need to have a powerful and professional fundraising platform.

 A well-designed fundraising platform gives your supporters confidence to donate online.
-It will allow you to create donation pages with consistent branding, carrying the same look and feel like your existing website and other marketing tools, creating seamless integration.
+It will allow you to create donation pages with consistent branding, carrying the same look and feel as your existing website and other marketing tools, creating seamless integration.
 It will also be easy to use both for your ministry and your donors.
 The ability to easily raise support through social sharing of the platform link is also important.

 You can accept both one-off and recurring donations, and donors can pay via cards, Apple Pay, low-fee ACH & SEPA bank transfers, Google Pay, and PayPal.